The Ancient Art of Chainmaking

 Gold necklace on a loop-in-loop chain with a cylinder seal and smaller chains connecting multiple pendants, Greece, ca. 300 BCE (Victoria & Albert Museum)

-Chains are made from one of the most basic elements of jewelry construction: wire.
-Although wire may seem to be a simple item, in fact it was incredibly difficult to create in ancient times.
-Before the invention of the steel drawplate, which enables modern jewelers to shape and lengthen wire by pulling it through successfully smaller holes, wire was made from sheet.
+Chains are made from one of the most fundamental materials of jewelry making: wire.
+Although wire may appear simple, producing it in antiquity was extremely difficult.
+Before the invention of the steel drawplate—which allows modern jewelers to pull wire through progressively smaller holes to shape and lengthen it—wire had to be made from sheet metal.

 Close up of a gold bracelet hinge clasp decorated with rolled and twisted wire in the Getty Museum